PrideFest 2016 Q&A

 Is PrideFest family friendly?

 PrideFest is for everyone!
-This year, SCOSAG has partnered with us to provide an expanded Children’s Area, including a waterslide, bounce house, crafts, and more.
+We have a great fenced, staffed Children’s Area, including a waterslide, bounce house, crafts, and more.

 Yes.
-Registration for the commitment ceremony ends on June 24.
-The ceremony will be held Saturday, June 29 at 3 p.m. in the City Hall rotunda.
-A reception will follow on the Soliders’ Memorial patio.
+Registration for the marriage/commitment ceremony ends on June 24.
+The ceremony will be held Saturday, June 25 at 3 p.m. in the City Hall rotunda.
+A reception will follow in the Rotunda.

 What should volunteers plan to do?

 Volunteers who registered in advance will have assigned shifts so that you can enjoy the festival when you are not helping us out.
-Food and drinks are provided for volunteers.
+Food and drinks are provided for volunteers at the volunteer area when working.

 Please check in when you arrive at the volunteer check-in tent on the west side of Soldiers’ Memorial to get details about your assignment.
 For questions in advance of the festival, contact firstname.lastname@example.org.